amanzi/amanzi/doc/input_spec/AmanziNativeSpecV8.rst

 Mathematical models
 ...................

-Let subscripts :math:`m` and :math:`m` correspond to matri and fracture, respectively.
+Let subscripts :math:`m` and :math:`f` correspond to matrix and fracture, respectively.
 The conceptual PDE model of the stationary coupled matrix-fracture flow is

 .. math::